 Administrative licensure cohorts begin during the summer term.
-The application deadline for Summer 2012 is April 15th.
-Students interested in pursuing course work toward administrative licensure should contact Amy Porter, Graduate Recruitment Assistant, at email@example.com for additional information.
+The application deadline for summer admission is April 15th.
+Students interested in pursuing course work toward administrative licensure should contact Rebecca Alt, Graduate Recruitment Assistant, at email@example.com for additional information.

 The master's program in educational leadership is designed to meet the needs of teachers and administrators who wish to complete a master's program and become certified as a principal or director of instruction.

 Courses in this program are designed to meet the standards for administrator licensing as required by the State of Wisconsin: